Skip to content

 The Basel Miracle: "YES!" the petty people said en masse by referendum in 1967 to the purchase of two expensive Picassos.

 This is an extraordinary story about crowdfunding avant la lettre and an urban 'bourgeoisie' that for once does not vote by refendum against throwing money at modern art.
 In Switzerland, no less.
-Kunstmuseum Basel made a small, fine, penetrating exhibition about it, still on show until 18 August, 2018.
+Kunstmuseum Basel made a small, fine, incisive exhibition about it, on show until 18 August, 2018.
 Ideal for a stopover on the way to Italy.
 If you do have a moment...

 Walking around a bazaar full of exclusive merchandise: new exhibition at Drents Museum on Iran as the cradle of civilisation